someengineering/resoto.com/docs/concepts/security.md

 Any https requests between components and `resotocore` from this point forward are validated against the CA root certificate.

 ### Component certificates
 Once the trust is established, each component will request a certificate from the CA. To do so each component creates a private RSA key in memory and a Certificate Signing Request (CSR) using that key.
 The CSR is then sent to `/ca/sign` which returns a signed certificate.
 Like any other request this one includes a JWT signed with the PSK.
 This way the CA knows it can trust the requesting component before returning a signed certificate.
+Components will automatically renew their certificates a day before they expire.

 ## Custom certificates